engineersftw/esg-tube-ingestor/README.md

    POSTGRES_PASSWORD=your-db-password
    ```

+   **Note**: The `.env` file is automatically loaded when you run any command.
+No additional flags needed!

-3. Or create a config file at `~/.youtube-sync/config.yaml`:
+3. Alternative: Create a config file at `~/.youtube-sync/config.yaml` and use `--config` flag:
    ```yaml
    youtube:
      api_key: your-api-key-here